 - Force is the use of physical violence or imposing on someone physically to gain sexual access. - Threats exist where a reasonable person would have been compelled by the words or actions of another to give permission to sexual contact they would not otherwise have given.
-For example, threats to kill or harm someone, kill or harm

-- themselves, or kill or harm someone for whom a person cares constitute threats. - Intimidation occurs when someone uses physical presence to menace another, although no physical contact occurs, or where knowledge of prior violent behavior by an assailant, coupled with menacing behavior, places someone in fear as an implied threat.
+For example, threats to kill or harm someone, kill or harm themselves, or kill or harm someone for whom a person cares constitute threats. - Intimidation occurs when someone uses physical presence to menace another, although no physical contact occurs, or where knowledge of prior violent behavior by an assailant, coupled with menacing behavior, places someone in fear as an implied threat. - Incapacitation may result from alcohol or other drug use, unconsciousness, or other factors.
+The use of alcohol or drugs, in and of itself does not render a person incapacitated.
+Incapacitation is a state beyond drunkenness or intoxication.
+Incapacitation is a state where a person cannot make a rational, reasonable decision because they lack the ability to understand the who, what, when, where, why or how of sexual interaction.
+Incapacity can also result from illness, sleep, mental disability, and other circumstances.